alexescazu24-ship-it/BiblioCrossing/README.md

 # BiblioCrossing
-A tool to check APA 7th edition consistency between in-text citations and the reference list — flagging references that are never cited and citations that are missing from the reference list.
+This tool verifies bibliographic consistency in APA 7th edition documents.
+It cross-checks every in-text citation against the reference list (and vice versa), flagging two common errors: references listed but never cited in the text, and citations that appear in the text but are missing from the reference list.
+Designed for editorial review of academic manuscripts, theses, and journal articles.